How to: Localize XAF Application Items Using XAF Tools

 - If you do not use the Active Directory authentication type, the Log On window (web page) localization requires particular attention.
 The AuthenticationStandardLogonParameters Detail View represents this window (web page) content, so navigate to the Views | AuthenticationStandardLogonParameters_DetailView node and set the localized value to its Caption property.
 Expand the Items child node and localize the LogonText node's Text property.
 Localize the UserName and Passwords node captions.

-- Invoke the Model Editor for the application project (Windows Forms, ASP.NET or Mobile) to see additional platform-specific Localization child nodes.
+- Invoke the Model Editor for the application project (Windows Forms or ASP.NET) to see additional platform-specific Localization child nodes.
 For instance, in the Windows Forms application Model, you should assign localized values to Confirmations, DialogButtons and FrameTemplates child nodes.

 If you received the FormatException or MemberNotFoundException, ensure that you have not localized a property name in a localizable value.